wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 Note that in this model, a sequence can overlap with multiple phrases, as sequences do not necessarily correspond to phrases.
 If the sequence overlaps with the phrase yi, then there is a self-dependency, meaning that the block could not be decompressed.

+The second formalism is called "character decodable", which is similar to the first one, except that graph nodes are characters in the uncompressed block, and edges are character dependencies.
+Two characters ci and cj is connected by an edge, if and only if ci is in a phrase, and cj is in a sequence referred to by the phrase, and that they are on the same offset from the beginning of the phrase or sequence.